15 Effective and Engaging Online Reading Websites and Programs That Kids NeedAll Posts

 Technology is a huge part of today’s educational landscape.
 Children are learning more online than ever before, and multi-sensory, interactive resources are perfect for learners of all types.

 Want more online resources to help your child develop their reading skills?
-Prodigy English is coming soon!
+Try Prodigy English!

 In this all-new adventure, kids can explore and create a world of their very own as they meet new characters, earn coins and build a home.
-Early access begins January 2022, so sign up now for the chance to get a first look for you and your children!
+Create your free parent account today!